Fur Trade Facts

 The most popular form of trapping throughout the U.S., Canada and Russia (top three wild fur pelt producers) is the leg hold trap.
 However, 90 countries and some states, including California, Florida, Massachusetts, New Jersey, Rhode Island, and Washington, have banned the use of the leg hold trap because of the cruelty it inflicts on animals.
 It has been deemed “inhumane” by the American Veterinary Medical Association.

-The steel-jaw trap violently clamps down on the animal’s leg, leaving the helpless creature to struggle for hours or days without food, water or protection from the weather and predatory animals.
+The steel-jaw trap violently clamps down on the animal’s leg, leaving the helpless creature to struggle for hours or days without d, water or protection from the weather and predatory animals.
 When the owner eventually returns to collect his “catch,” he viciously kills the animal by clubbing or suffocating the animal by standing on its neck and chest for several minutes, ensuring that the pelt is not damaged.

 Trappers have designed this device to drown and kill semi-aquatic animals like mink, beavers and muskrats.
 As the animals try to swim to safety, they are drowned by the weight of this leg hold trap.
 Mink can struggle for up to four minutes, muskrats for five minutes, and beavers for 15 minutes before drowning.